Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 While vegetarian or vegan options may seem like a safe choice, they may not always be halal.
 Some vegetarian or vegan products may contain ingredients or additives that are not permissible in Islam, such as alcohol or gelatine derived from non-halal sources.
 It is important to check the ingredients or look for halal certifications on packaged products.

-Halal food is not as tasty as non-halal food:
+Halal and gluten-free food is not as tasty:

 This is a subjective opinion.
 Ultimately, it depends on the skill of the cook and the quality of ingredients used in the preparation of the meal.